osg-htc/user-documentation/documentation/htc_workloads/specific_resources/openmpi-jobs.md

 this, as long as the core count is small (4 is known to work well, 8 and 16 becomes more difficult due to the limited number of resources).

+## Find an MPI-based Container

-To get started, first compile your code using the OpenMPI container.
-You can create your own OpenMPI container or use the one that is available on dockerhub.
-OSG has a `openmpi` container.
-Please note that the OSG provided container `openmpi.sif` image is available only on the `ap20.uc.osg-htc.org` and `ap21.uc.osg-htc.org`.
+To get started, first compile your code using an OpenMPI container.
+You can create your own OpenMPI container or use the one that is available on DockerHub.
+OSG also has an `openmpi` container that can be used for compiling.
+Please note that the OSG provided container `openmpi.sif` image is available only on the `ap20.uc.osg-htc.org` and `ap21.uc.osg-htc.org` access points.
 For the ap40 access point, please use your desired docker [image](https://registry.hub.docker.com/r/mfisherman/openmpi/tags)and do `apptainer pull`.
 More information about using *apptainer pull* can be found [here](https://apptainer.org/docs/user/main/cli/apptainer_pull.html).

+## Compile the Code

 To compile your code using the OSG provided image, start running the container first.
+Then run `mpicc` to compile the code:

     $ apptainer shell /ospool/uc-shared/public/OSG-Staff/openmpi.sif
-    $ mpicc -o hello hello.c
+    Apptainer> mpicc -o hello hello.c

 The `hello.c` is an example hello world code that can be executed using multiple processors.
 The code is given below: